jonathanvdc/skeleshare-cgo26-artifact/README.md

 docker run --rm -it --mount type=bind,src=./results,dst=/workspace/results skeleshare-eval
 ```

-This will invoke the evaluation script, which executes **all EqSat and lowering experiments** across all three SHIR branches (`new-test-tag`, `new-test-tag-y`, `eqsat-nn-extra-sync`).
+This will invoke the evaluation script, which executes all EqSat and VHDL generation experiments.
 Each experiment produces outputs in:

 ```
 /workspace/results/<experiment-id>/eqsat/